 A majority of the rural clinics reside in counties designated by the Department of Health and Human Services as medically under-served areas.
 In each of its outlying locations, the clinic provides primary care services to the community.
 In many communities, the clinic is the sole provider of physician services.
 Additionally, in order to improve the breadth, access and integration of care available in these outlying rural communities, Sanford medical specialists reach out to provide part-time services which would not otherwise be available to regional clinics, other hospitals, Public Health Service, and Indian Health Service locations.
 The clinics offer a full range of medical specialties.
-Sanford operates 19 walk-in clinics, and also owns and operates the region's largest provider of home healthcare with over 63,000 skilled visits.
+Sanford operates 19 walk-in clinics, and also owns and operates the region's largest provider of home health care with over 63,000 skilled visits.
 Each year Sanford provides 6.8 million inpatient/outpatient visits and over 8,200 surgical procedures.
 There are over 200,800 ER visits annually and approximately 8,600 births.

 The Medical Home model consists of RN Health Coaches and information technology to serve patients in their primary care location.

-Sanford Health supports community healthcare facilities as they provide care close to home through 43 hospitals and 22 long term care homes.
-Sanford Health supports a network of owned, leased, managed and affiliated facilities to ensure that necessary healthcare services across a broad range of medical and surgical specialties are delivered locally to the broad service area.
+Sanford Health supports community health care facilities as they provide care close to home through 45 hospitals, 289 clinics and 48 senior living and care facilities.
+Sanford Health supports a network of owned, leased, managed and affiliated facilities to ensure that necessary health care services across a broad range of medical and surgical specialties are delivered locally to the broad service area.

-Sanford Health Network's commitment to local healthcare delivery is clearly evident in its communitybased leadership and local Board involvement.
+Sanford Health Network's commitment to local health care delivery is clearly evident in its communitybased leadership and local Board involvement.
 Additionally, our technology deployment in the form of our health system's fully integrated clinical and financial information system remains a priority.